-Biking the Annapurna Circuit
+Mountain Bike the Annapurna Circuit

 Nepal, Bike - Fat Tyre, 15 days - from £1,195 (land only) - from €1,435 (land only) - from $1,970 (land only)

 Day 10: Today we cross the Thorong La (5416m).
-This is the hard day, with a 5-hour carry up to the pass.
-The reward for the effort is an amazing downhill ride on a mix of terrain including sections of technical singletrack.
-It will take around an hour and a half to reach our lodge in Muktinath (3800m).
-Total distance 13 km (8 miles) with 1000 metres of ascent and 1650 metres of descent.
+This is the epic day, with a 3 hour push up to the pass.
+As dawn breaks the mountain vistas are unsurpassed.
+From the summit, we have an amazing 1600 metres of descent on a mix of terrain to the wild, frontier-style village of Muktinath (3800m).
+Ride distance 15 km (9 miles) with 530 metres of ascent and 1600 metres of descent.

-Day 14: We transfer to the airport and take the spectacular flight along the Himalayan range to Kathmandu.
+Day 14: We transfer to the airport at Pokhara and take the spectacular flight along the Himalayan range to Kathmandu.
 After checking in at the group hotel, there will be time for sightseeing or souvenir buying before going out for a final celebratory meal.
 Overnight at the group hotel.

 Day 15: KE Land Only package services end after lunch.
 Airport transfers are provided.

 This holiday involves going to very high altitude.
 During the course of your trip you will be spending at least one night above 4000 metres and/or trekking to 5000 metres or above.
 This is not something that you should worry about; the human body is quite capable of adapting to a very wide range of altitudes, but it is important that we follow some simple rules in order to acclimatise successfully.
 Before coming on this holiday you should read the advice on trekking at high altitude.

 Click on the link below to view the detailed stats for this holiday via Garmin Connect.
 You can see detailed mapping of the route, daily distances travelled, the total ascent and descent each day and maximum altitude.